ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 ### Ownership

-Ownership for example can be burdened with liens and obligations as well as rights and benefits.
+Ownership can be burdened with liens and obligations as well as rights and benefits.
 I.e. owned `ASSET` can be used for collateral, can be rented or can even yield a return.

-A few examples for ownership obligations, liens, rights and return:

-- If an appartment with a lease contract is sold, the new owner has to honor the lease (obligation), hence the property has a lien.
-- If the appartment has a mortgage, it can not be transferred without refinancing, hence transfer without re-financing has to be locked.
-- Oil options grant ownership of a barrel of oil on a certain date.
-The barrel has not yet be produced.
-On maturity date, the right of ownership is appended by the obligation to pick up the barrel from storage.

 **Use Case 3 - Securing ownership from theft:** If `ASSET` is owned, the owner wants to prevent further `ATTESTATION` to prevent theft.